 CMMC Compliance for Defense Contractors in Boston, MA

 Stratify IT works with defense contractors across Massachusetts to close that gap systematically.
-We assess your environment against all 110 NIST SP 800-171 practices, identify what's missing across control families like Access Control, Incident Response, and System and Communications Protection, and build a remediation path that accounts for your actual operations — not a generic template.
-Every engagement is scoped to your environment, and you receive a cost estimate before any work begins.
+We assess your environment against all 110 NIST SP 800-171 practices, identify what's missing across control families like Access Control, Incident Response, and System and Communications Protection, and build a remediation path that accounts for your actual operations: not a generic template.
+Every project is scoped to your environment, and you receive a cost estimate before any work begins.

 What to Expect from a CMMC Consultant Who Knows the DIB